RenzoBeux/SlotReserve/README.md

+> **Note**
+>
+> This project is a testbed for AI-assisted code generation and development workflows.
+> It was created to evaluate and demonstrate the capabilities of Lovable+ (Cursor) and ChatGPT for building real-world, full-stack applications.
+> All code, architecture, and documentation were generated or refactored using these AI tools.
+No line of code were written by hand

 # 📅 Booking Platform Monorepo

 A simple and flexible SaaS application that allows professionals to share availability and let users book time slots with them.